jamespope101/phonebook-api/README.md

 `./gradlew clean build`

 ### Running the App Locally
-The app can be run locally by running ApplicationBoot.main() with the following VM options in an IntelliJ run configuration:
+The app can be run locally by running ApplicationBoot.main()

-`-Dspring.profiles.active=LOCAL`

-This will run the application with the default configuration properties in `src/main/resources/phonebook-api.yml`, as well as overrides for the local profile stored in `src/main/resources/phonebook-api-local.yml`.
+This will run the application with the default configuration properties in `src/main/resources/phonebook-api.yml`.

 ## Testing
 All unit/functional tests will be run as part of the build task.